kmohrf/vmm/doc/source/vmm_constants_error.rst

 .. toctree::
    :maxdepth: 2

-Error codes, used by all :mod:`VirtualMailManager.Exceptions`.
+Error codes, used by all :mod:`VirtualMailManager.errors`.

 .. data:: ACCOUNT_AND_ALIAS_PRESENT